Chatham and Aylesford

 Chatham and Aylesford is a constituency in Kent represented in the House of Commons of the UK Parliament since 2024 by Tris Osborne of the Labour Party.

 Constituency profile

-Most of the population lives in two distinct areas divided by the North Downs.
-These are Chatham and its suburbs of Luton and Walderslade, within the Medway Towns conurbation; and a patchwork of smaller settlements in the Medway Gap further west.
+The Chatham and Aylesford constituency is located in Kent.
+The Kent Downs runs through the centre of the constituency, dividing it into two populated areas.
+In the east is the town of Chatham, although the constituency does not include the town centre.
+In the west is the Medway Gap which includes the small town of Snodland, the villages of New Hythe and Larkfield and the old centre of Aylesford.
+The Medway area has a long naval history.
+Parts of Chatham, particularly around Luton, are within the 10% most-deprived areas in England, whilst Walderslade and the west of the constituency are more affluent.

-This is one of the less affluent seats in the otherwise wealthy South East, as shown by lower rates of formal qualifications and cheaper house prices.
+Compared to national averages, residents of the constituency have low levels of education and professional employment and average levels of income.
+House prices are low compared to the rest of South East England.
+White people make up 86% of the population.
+At the local council level, most of the constituency is represented by Labour Party councillors, whilst Walderslade elected Conservatives and New Hythe and Larkfield elected Liberal Democrats.
+Voters in Chatham and Aylesford were strongly in favour of leaving the European Union in the 2016 referendum, with an estimated 65% voting for Brexit.

 Political history

 Local voters returned the Labour candidate in the first three elections to 2005 then the Conservative candidate in the four general elections up to and including 2019, then reverted to Labour in 2024, reflecting the winner of the national general election in each case.

 The greatest third party share of vote was 24.5% for Reform UK in 2024, followed by 19.9% for the UK Independence Party candidate in 2015.
 A Liberal Democrat came third in the first four elections reaching a vote share of 15% in 1997.

 In June 2016, an estimated 63.9% of local adults voting in the EU membership referendum chose to leave the European Union instead of to remain.
 This was matched in two January 2018 votes in Parliament by its MP.